biraj-dahal/OS-Project-Quash-Shell/README.md

 ## Overview

-**Quash** (Quite a Shell) is a Unix-like shell implementation written in C that provides a robust command-line interface.
+**Quash** is a Unix-like shell implementation written in C that provides a robust command-line interface.
 This project demonstrates core shell functionality including built-in commands, process management, I/O redirection, and pipe operations.

 ---